 Teen Parent Education Program

-Helping teen parents build a foundation for their future
+Helping young parents build a foundation for their future

 The program is located in Lunder Hall on the Maine Children’s Home Dorothy "Bibby" Alfond Campus.
 The program has existed since 1974 and offers smaller classes, which gives us the ability to provide more individualized attention to our students.
 Our facility has a library, a cafeteria, a student lounge, several classrooms and an auditorium, and students use school-provided laptops.

 There are six certified teachers on location, and other teachers from Waterville High School come to teach specific courses.
 A clinician is available to support students with individual counseling.
 On-campus childcare is also available, free of cost, to students while enrolled in our program.